infrahq/infra/docs/getting-started/quickstart.md

 infra id add user@example.com
 ```

-| Note: Infra will provide you a one-time password to use in step 5.
+| Note: Infra will provide you a one-time password.
+Please note this password for step 5.

 Grant this user read-only access to the Kubernetes cluster you just connected to Infra: